"We're about to buy an AI tool for eligibility determinations. We need independent evidence it works before we sign."

 Not every decision needs a randomized trial.
 We match the strength of evidence to the size of the decision: from a procurement roadmap to a full embedded evaluation.
 The three services work independently or together as a single pipeline to full-scale deployment.

-You receive A decision framework for AI evaluation, a prioritized use-case portfolio, and a procurement-ready roadmap for leadership.
+You receive A decision framework your team can keep using, a prioritized portfolio of AI use cases, and a procurement-ready roadmap.

 We test AI tools on the workflows you actually run — such as benefits determinations, document verification, eligibility support, citizen-facing chat — and measure fairness, reliability, accessibility, cost, and speed against the standards your organization has to meet.